Dane-Dawson/react-mini-coding-checkpoints/README.md

 Should each be made into unique folders in this repository, in numbered difficulty (maybe?).

 Work on branches, ask before merging into main, and have fun!

+Good first steps in this task:

+Make the most simplistic,functional base version of the concept you can.

+Style, but remember not to make things too complicated.
+Avoid frameworks with dense component structure in their application, or peculiar syntaxing.

+Remember the code challenges.
+These are intended to be a halfway point between the labs and a code challenge, but (hopefully) more enjoyable and fun than the ones we remember doing.